You'll be re-directed to the Financial Professional site.

 Our Perspective on U.S. Regional Banks and Credit Suisse

 The recent deposit runs in the United States were isolated to a few regional banks not held in the Funds.
-These institutions had an unusual combination of concentrated deposit bases, large balances of uninsured deposits, and unrealized losses from investments and loans.
+These institutions had an unusual combination of concentrated deposit bases, large balances of uninsured deposits, and unrealised losses from investments and loans.
 They are not emblematic of the broader U.S. banking system or the Dodge & Cox Funds' portfolio holdings.
-Federal Reserve data shows only modest declines in system-wide deposits since Silicon Valley Bank’s failure on March 10.
+Federal Reserve data shows only modest declines in system-wide deposits since Silicon Valley Bank’s failure on 10 March.

-Public commentary has focused on the negative impact on the capitalization of U.S. banks when marking to market their longer-duration1 securities portfolios.
+Public commentary has focused on the negative impact on the capitalisation of U.S. banks when marking to market their longer-duration1 securities portfolios.
 However, this overlooks two important factors.
 Most banks have stable funding sources, and the securities they hold are largely government-backed issuances, like U.S. Treasuries, that will eventually pay off at par.
-Further, the Fed’s Bank Term Funding Program2 (BTFP), which was created on March 12, makes it unlikely a bank would need to realize losses by selling securities to meet deposit redemptions.
+Further, the Fed’s Bank Term Funding Program2 (BTFP), which was created on 12 March, makes it unlikely a bank would need to realise losses by selling securities to meet deposit redemptions.
 In our view, the impact of fair value declines of longer-duration security holdings is more of a transitory earnings issue than a solvency concern.

 In Europe, Credit Suisse dominated the headlines in mid-March and led to a loss of market confidence, which ultimately resulted in UBS Group acquiring Credit Suisse to restore confidence in the stability of the Swiss economy and banking system.
 Credit Suisse's issues were isolated and started well before the U.S. regional banks came under pressure.
-The International Stock Fund and Global Stock Fund held small positions in Credit Suisse at year end (0.5% and 0.4%, respectively), but we sold them during the quarter.
-As of March 31, 2023, the Funds did not hold any securities issued by Credit Suisse.3
+The Global Stock Fund held a 0.4% position in Credit Suisse at year end, which we sold during the quarter.
+As of 31 March 2023, the Funds did not hold any securities issued by Credit Suisse.3

-We hold UBS Group in most of our equity, balanced, and fixed income portfolios.4 UBS has an attractive mix of market-leading, capital-efficient, and geographically diversified businesses.
+We hold UBS Group in the Global Stock and Global Bond Funds.4 UBS has an attractive mix of market-leading, capital-efficient, and geographically diversified businesses.
 The company has created significant shareholder value in recent years through its high return on invested capital and strong capital allocation.
-In our view, UBS received favorable deal terms in its merger with Credit Suisse, including a low purchase price, downside protection from the government, unique synergies, and concentrated market share in the Swiss banking business.
+In our view, UBS received favourable deal terms in its merger with Credit Suisse, including a low purchase price, downside protection from the government, unique synergies, and concentrated market share in the Swiss banking business.
 While the merger introduces new risks (e.g., increased complexity, integration challenges, litigation), we have considered them in our analysis and believe the benefits outweigh the risks.

 How We Are Evaluating the Current Environment

-We continue to analyze all of the Funds’ Financials holdings for signs of stress—especially liquidity/funding, unrealized security losses, and asset quality.
+We continue to analyse all of the Funds’ Financials holdings for signs of stress—especially liquidity/funding, unrealised security losses, and asset quality.
 As part of our ongoing due diligence, we have met with management at many of these companies since Silicon Valley Bank failed.
 While there has been general market weakness across Financials, we do not see broader signs of stress among the Funds’ holdings.